danae/ctanvas/README.md

 ## Documentation

-Only the relevant functions to use the library are listed here; the library contains some more utility functions that can be inspected in the source code.
+This documentation only includes the functions in the public API.
+For a full documentation, please refer to the source code, where comments are placed along with each function.

+### Train class

+    var train = new Train()

+The `new Train` constructor returns a new, empty `Train` object.
+The `Train` class contains information about a departing train, such as time, platform and route.

+The `Train` class has the following properties:

+ - `number: String` contains the internal train number.
+ - `type: String` contains the type of the train, like Intercity or Sprinter.
+ - `operator: String` contains the operator of this line, like NS or Arriva.
+ - `destination: Station` contains the destination station.
+ - `route: Array[Station]` contains the via-stations of this line.
+ - `time: Date` contains the departure time.
+ - `delay: Integer` contains the departure delay in minutes.
+ - `platform: String` contains the departure platform.
+ - `info: Array[String]` contains obligaroty information about the departure (`opmerkingen` in RDT-API).
+ - `infoOptional: Array[String]`contains optional information about the line (`tips` in RDT-API).

 ### Station class

     var station = new Station(data)

-The station constructor creates a new station based on the given argument.
-The **data** parameter can either be a string containing the name or code of the station, or an object containing a `name` array of strings and a `code` string (as returned by `Station.prototype.find(query)`.
-The function returns a new `Station` instance and loads the departing trans and CTAs.
-The class has the following properties:
+The `new Station` constructor returns a new `Station` object and loads the departing trans and CTAs per platform, based on the given argument.
+The **`data`** parameter can either be a string containing the name or code of the station, or an object containing a `name` array of strings and a `code` string (as returned by `Station.find(query)`.

+The `Station` class has the following properties:

+- `code: String`  contains the internal station code.
-- `station.name: Array of String` contains the names of the station.
+- `names: Array[String]` contains the names of the station.
-- `station.code: String`  containins the internal station code.
-- `station.trains: Array of Train` denotes the departing trains at this station.
+- `trains: Array of Train` lists the departing trains at this station.
-- `station.cta: Object` contains CTA objects containing a CTA for every platform at the station.
-For example `station.cta["8a"]` contains the CTA for platform 8a.
+- `cta: Object` contains `CTA` objects for every platform at the station.
+For example `cta["8a"]` contains the CTA for platform 8a.

 #### Find a station

-    var station = Station.prototype.find(query)
+    var station = Station.find(query)

-The `find` function is used to fetch a `Station` object based on a query.
+The `find` function returns a `Station` object based on a query, or `null` if not station was found.
 The query is tested against the code and all the names of the station.
-This function returns `{query: query}` if no station was found.

-#### Get all platforms

-    Station.prototype.platforms()

-The `platforms` function returns a naturally sorted array of strings, containing the platforms of this station, based on the departing trains.

 ### CTA class

-    var cta = new CTA(train, [nextTrain])
+    var cta = new CTA(train, nextTrain)

-The CTA constructor creates a new CTA based on the current train and an optional next train.
-The **train** and optional **nextTrain** arguments contain a train object returned by `station.trains`.
-The function returns a new `CTA` object.
-The class has the following properties:
+The `new CTA` constructor returns a new CTA based on the current train and an optional next train.
+The **`train`** and optional **`nextTrain`** parameters contain a `Train` object (for example one of `Station.trains`).

+The ``CTA class has the following properties:

-- `cta.train: Train` contains the currently displayed train.
+- `train: Train` contains the currently displayed train.
-- `cta.nextTrain: Train` contains the next displayed train, or can be `null` if there is no next train.
+- `nextTrain: Train` contains the next displayed train, or can be `null` if there is no next train.

 #### Draw the CTA

     CTA.prototype.draw(canvas)

 The `draw` function draws the CTA on a predefined canvas object.
-The **canvas** argument denotes this canvas.
+The **`canvas`** argument denotes the already defined `<canvas>` element to draw on.

 #### Create a canvas and draw the CTA

     var canvas = CTA.prototype.createAndDraw(width, height)

-The `createAndDraw` function creates a new canvas element, draws the CTA on it using the `draw` function and returns it.
-The **width** and **height** parameters specify the dimensions of the canvas to be created.
+The `createAndDraw` function creates a new `<canvas>` element, draws the CTA on it using the `draw` function and returns the canvas.
+The **`width`** and **`height`** parameters specify the dimensions of the canvas to be created.

-### Train object
+### Events

-The `Train` object contains information about a departing train.
-It has the following properties:

- - `number: String` contains the internal train number.
- - `type: String` contains the type of the train, like Intercity or Sprinter.
- - `operator: String` contains the operator of this line, like NS or Arriva.
- - `destination: Station` contains the destination station.
- - `route: Array of Station` contains the via-stations of this line.
- - `time: Date` contains the departure time.
- - `delay: Integer` contains the departure delay in minutes.
- - `platform: String` contains the departure platform.
- - `info: Array of String` contains obligaroty information about the departure (`opmerkingen` in RDT-API).
- - `infoOptional: Array of String`contains optional information about the line (`tips` in RDT-API).
+    $(window).on('cta-ready')

+The  `cta-ready` event is triggered if the `Station` class has loaded its trains and CTAs.
+Because the trains are fetched